merrybouv/k12-teacher-trends-analysis/README.md

 - How do teacher shortage patterns vary by grade level and subject area?
 - What demographic and economic factors might explain the state differences?
-- Which states are doing something right when it comes to teacher retention?
+- Which states are successfully growing their teacher workforce?

 ## Why This Matters

 These findings could inform:
-- Teacher shortage mitigation strategies
+- Teacher workforce planning strategies
-- Workforce planning for education recovery
 - Better coordination between federal and state education systems
-- Resource allocation for teacher recruitment and retention
+- Resource allocation for teacher recruitment and workforce growth

 ## About Me